maitrikjpatel/DevNotes/JS.md

 - Never change , will give error if you try to change it.
 - Will shadow outer declaration
 - Block Scoping
+- We generally use upper case for constants that are “hard-coded”.
+Or, in other words, when the value is known prior to execution and directly written into the code.

 ##### Destructing